netzgestaltung/alpha-downloads/README.md

 ## Development

 Development should be performed on the __develop__ branch.
-After cloning the __develop__ branch to your local machine you should run:

-`npm install`

-Followed by:

-`grunt`

-This will build the required CSS files.

-If you require the localisation files you will need to install the [Transifex client](http://docs.transifex.com/client/setup/) and then run:

-`grunt translate`
+You ned PHP, CSS and JS Knowledge.
+If you prefer a build system, feel free to create it.

+The existing one did not work for me so i removed it by now.